seancorfield/clj-new/README.md

 > Note: when you create a template project called myname/mytemplate, you will get a folder called `mytemplate` and the `pom.xml` file will specify the group/artifact as `mytemplate/clj-template` which is the convention expected by `clj-new`.

-As with the `lib` template, once you've updated the `pom.xml` file, you can install it locally or deploy it to Clojars, via the appropriate aliases.
+As with the `lib` template, this template includes a `pom.xml` to make it easier to deploy the template as a library.
+Once you have reviewed and possibly updated the `pom.xml` file, you can install it locally or deploy it to Clojars, via the appropriate aliases.

 #### The Generated `pom.xml` File

 Each of the built-in templates produces a project that contains a `pom.xml` file, which is used to build the uberjar (`app`) or jar file (`lib` and `template`), as well as guide the deployment of the latter two.
+If you don't plan to deploy the library or template, or you just don't want a `pom.xml` lying around for your application, you can delete it -- but you will also need to remove `:sync-pom true` from the `:exec-args` for `depstar` in the generated `deps.edn` file.

 The goal is that if you used an appropriate `myname/myapp` style name for the project that you asked `clj-new` to create, then most of the fields in the